Qurban (Islamic ritual sacrifice): Abraham and Ishma'el

 The practice of qurban is entwined with the religious story of the patriarch Abraham (Ibrahim), who had a dream or vision of sacrificing his son Ishma'el (Ismail).
 In the Qur'anic narrative, his son willingly offers himself to be sacrificed to God.
 Eid al-Adha (عید الأضحى) honors the willingness and devotion of father and son to partake in the act as demonstration of ultimate obedience to God's command.
-Before the prophet could sacrifice his son, however, he was stopped and Allah provided a ram to sacrifice instead.
+Before Abraham could sacrifice his son, however, he was stopped and God provided a ram to sacrifice instead.
 In Tafsīr al-Jalālayn, a classical exegesis of the Qur'an, the ram itself is said to be the same one that Abel had sacrificed to God sent back from the garden of Eden.
-While not the only livestock acceptable, a narration in Sahih Muslim records that the Prophet Muhammad sought out horned, white rams to sacrifice during Eid al-Adha, as the ram of Abraham and Abel had been.
+While not the only livestock acceptable, a narration in Sahih Muslim records that the Islamic prophet Muhammad sought out horned, white rams to sacrifice during Eid al-Adha, as the ram of Abraham and Abel had been.

 In commemoration of the event, specific livestock animals are sacrificed ritually for consumption.
 One third of their meat is consumed by the family offering the sacrifice, while the rest is distributed to the poor and needy.

 Stipulations of qurban

 For the majority of Muslims, the qurban sacrifice during Eid al-Adha is highly stressed for its religious significance, but not farīḍah (فريضة) or compulsory by law save for in the Hanafi school of law.

-The sacrifice of an animal is legal from the morning of the 10th to the sunset of the 13th Dhu l-Hijjah, the 12th lunar month of the Islamic calendar.
+The sacrifice of an animal is legal from the morning of the 10th to the sunset of the 12th Dhu l-Hijjah, the 12th lunar month of the Islamic calendar, with the exception of the Shafi'i school, who holds it can be performed until the sunset of the 13th.
 On these days Muslims all over the world offer qurban which means a sacrifice or slaughter of an animal on specific days.
 There are stipulations for the animals offered; they can be sheep, goats, lambs, cows (buffalos, bulls) or camels (in strong contrast to Judaism).
-The animals must also be healthy, free from disease, and cannot be blind or one-eyed, missing parts of their tails or ears (docking or cropping animals ears or tails are forbidden act), and must be sacrificed in accordance with dhabihah standards.
+The animals must also be healthy, free from disease, and cannot be blind or one-eyed, missing parts of their tails or ears (docking or cropping animals ears or tails are forbidden acts), and must be sacrificed in accordance with dhabihah standards.
 Most schools of fiqh accept that the animal must be domesticated.
 Moreover, Islamic law forbids stunning of animals prior to the sacrifice so animals typically have their common carotid artery severed without any form of anesthesia.

-It is noteworthy that the blood of the sacrificed is discarded, and that no burnt offering analog exists in Islam.
-The portions of meat are divided in three; one portion goes to the needy and poor, one portion goes to the one performing the sacrifice, and another to their family.
-One may donate their third to whomever they choose.
+The meat is generally divided into thirds, one portion going to the one performing the sacrifice, one portion going to their family, and the other going to the poor.